metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

 .. note::

-   The order in which lines appear in the graph section doesn't matter, for
+   The order in which lines appear in the graph section doesn't matter, for instance the following examples are the same as each other:
-   instance:

    .. code-block:: cylc-graph

       foo => bar
       bar => baz

-   Is the same as:

    .. code-block:: cylc-graph